 Optionally, it is possible for submitted form data to be processed by a custom pipeline/origin before being committed.
 This allows modifications to occur after the user presses the Save button and before the data is committed to the database.

-To do this, create a pipeline to perform the processing (see below).
-The form sends csv data to the pipeline so the Extract section should use the GetText command with a “,” delimiter.
-Perform the desired transformation in the Transform section of the LoadTable command.
+To do this, you need to create a pipeline to perform the processing (see below).
+The form sends data using a zip file to the pipeline so the Extract section should use the GetZip exactly as it is shown below.

 Use ColumnMappings Auto=”true” to automatically map all columns of the form to the target table but add any new/special column mappings.